netdata/netdata/docs/guides/using-host-labels.md

 When you use Netdata to monitor and troubleshoot an entire infrastructure, whether that's dozens or hundreds of systems, you need sophisticated ways of keeping everything organized.
-You need alarms that adapt to the system's purpose, or whether the `master` or `slave` in a streaming setup.
+You need alarms that adapt to the system's purpose, or whether the parent or child in a streaming setup.
 You need properly-labeled metrics archiving so you can sort, correlate, and mash-up your data to your heart's content.
 You need to keep tabs on ephemeral Docker containers in a Kubernetes cluster.